Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 | void | It discards the expression's return value.|
 | yield | Checks what is returned in a generator by the generator's iterator.|

+## JavaScript - Introduction to String

+In JavaScript, a string is a sequence of characters enclosed within single quotes ('') or double quotes ("").
+Strings are used to represent textual data and are one of the fundamental data types in JavaScript.

 ## JavaScript - String Methods

 - **length**: Returns the length of any string.